lautis/sweet_notifications/README.md

 Syntactic sugar for ActiveSupport::LogSubscriber for easy instrumentation and logging from third-party libraries.

-This gem currently requires Ruby 2.0 or JRuby in 2.0 mode.
+This gem requires Ruby 2.0 or newer.
+Compatible versions of JRuby and Rubinius are also supported.

 ## Installation